 This type of Hardox steel is mainly used in construction projects where high wear resistance is needed.
 For example, chutes, shredders, and demolition hammers are products in which Hardox 600 is used.

 - Brinell Hardness: 310 – 370

 Hardox HiTuf is a type of Hardox steel having high wear resistance and toughness.
 Cutting edges and demolition can be made out of HiTuf Hardox steels.

 - Brinell Hardness: 650

-Hardox Extreme is the type of Hardox with highest hardness values.
+Hardox Extreme is the type of Hardox with the highest hardness values.
 This is why it is named “Extreme”.
 It is designed to meet the demands where extremely high resistance against wear products are needed.
-Cutting equipment, crushing machines, crushing hammers and wear plates are some of the usage examples of Hardox Extreme steels.
+Cutting equipment, crushing machines, crushing hammers, and wear plates are some of the usage examples of Hardox Extreme steels.